The siberian ginseng plant has many effective properties to decrease the fatigue and stress, as well as to delay the aging process.

 Siberian ginseng or eleutherococcus senticosus intake

-For periods of fatigue or stress.
-You can take siberian ginseng for 3 months, followed by 3 or 4 weeks of rest.
-Do not take siberian ginseng without consulting your doctor previously
+For periods of increased fatigue or stress, you can take Siberian ginseng for 3 months, followed by 3 to 4 weeks off.
+In any case, consult your doctor about whether to start taking Siberian ginseng.

 Siberian Ginseng is also available in Infusions